evaera/roblox-lua-promise/lib/README.md

                     - type: boolean
                       desc: "Returns `true` if the Promise was already cancelled at the time of calling `onCancel`."
       returns: Promise

+    - name: promisify
+      desc: |
+        Wraps a function that yields into one that returns a Promise.

+        ```lua
+        local sleep = Promise.promisify(wait)

+        sleep(1):andThen(print)
+        ```

+        ```lua
+        local isPlayerInGroup = Promise.promisify(function(player, groupId)
+          return player:IsInGroup(groupId)
+        end)
+        ```
+      static: true
+      params:
+        - name: function
+          type:
+            kind: function
+            params: "...: ...any?"
+        - name: selfValue
+          type: any?
+          desc: This value will be prepended to the arguments list given to the curried function.
+This can be used to lock a method to a single instance.
+Otherwise, you can pass the self value before the argument list.
+      returns:
+        - desc: The function acts like the passed function but now returns a Promise of its return values.
+          type:
+            kind: function
+            params:
+              - name: "..."
+                type: "...any?"
+                desc: The same arguments the wrapped function usually takes.
+            returns:
+              - name: "*"
+                desc: The return values from the wrapped function.

     - name: resolve
       desc: Creates an immediately resolved Promise with the given value.